seevik2580/ethereum-wallet-recovery/README.md

 sorry for my english, and sorry for czech text in code.

 # louskac
-ethereum wallet recovery password multithread tool, baked from [pyethrecover](https://github.com/burjorjee/pyethrecover) and [pyethereum](https://github.com/ethereum/pyethereum), by me (Jan Ševčík) for using keystore v3 json file to help recover your lost password if you know some phrases using both brute and wordlist technique, start + end words, whole ascii or just numbers
+ethereum wallet recovery password multithread tool, baked from [pyethrecover](https://github.com/burjorjee/pyethrecover) and [pyethereum](https://github.com/ethereum/pyethereum), for using keystore v3 json file to help recover your lost password if you know some phrases using both brute and wordlist technique, start + end words, whole ascii or just numbers

 ## requirements:
 - Linux / Windows 10 Anniversary Update with Bash Ubuntu enabled.